Do-it-yourself learning with a digital toolkit

-Implementing a new digital tool can be easy!
+Implementing a new digital tool doesn’t have to be difficult.
 In eloomi, we are focused on having an intuitive product that can be implemented with ease.
 However, getting the users to implement the system into their daily work lives is a different story.

 Learning Coordinator, Laura Drejer Larsen, was faced with this challenge when, a year ago, she got the opportunity to head the implementation process of eloomi in Johannes Fog.
 Johannes Fog is a Danish building supply retailer, with 10 stores located in the eastern region of Denmark.
-Their challenge was to educate all their employees on the products that they stock.
+Their challenge was to educate all their employees on the many products that they stock.

 Johannes Fog sells a huge variety of products that can help you build a new house, or just decorate your living room.
 The more the people working there know about the specific products, the better service they can provide.